 Now, offensive line play isn’t all violence and destruction, but this lack of power limits his upside, particularly in the ground game.
 Likewise, he doesn’t appear to pack a powerful punch at the point of attack.

 While he’s been ever present for Northwestern these past two seasons, and a detailed search didn’t turn up any injury history, it’s worth noting that Skoronski wears a knee brace on each leg.
 It’s likely to be nothing, and many offensive linemen wear a brace without there being a serious medical reason, but it’s something to be aware of.

-The biggest issue for Skoronski’s NFL projection is his lack of size and length.
+The biggest question mark over Skoronski’s NFL projection is his lack of size and length.
 This isn’t the usual “you have to have 33-inch arms to play tackle in the NFL” numbers-based argument.
-I don’t have an official number for the Northwestern OT’s arm or wingspan, but I don’t need one to see there are some issues here.
-Longer-armed pass rushers routinely can get into his body.
-There are multiple examples of Skoronski leaning to compensate for the lack of length, as he struggled to execute reach blocks in the games studied.
+There are some on-tape issues with Skoronski allowing long-armed rushers into his chest, and his lack of power generation could be a by-product of his below-average length.

 Current Draft Projection for Northwestern OT Peter Skoronski

 Skoronski has been viewed as a potential first-round selection and the first offensive lineman taken in the 2023 NFL Draft since the early days of evaluating this class.
 In many respects, it’s easy to see why.